It was never our intention to raise money.

 During Margot’s appeal we were careful not to confuse our public campaign with fundraising.
 We wanted our message to be clear.

-Nevertheless, we have come to realise that many people want to donate money and/or fundraise to support what we do, regardless of whether they have registered: some because they’re ineligible to register, others because they’ve been touched or inspired by Margot’s story / the efforts of Team Margot.
+Nevertheless, we have come to realise that many people want to donate money and/or fundraise to support what we do, regardless of whether they have registered as a stem cell donor, give blood or are on the organ donor register: some because they’re ineligible to register, others because they’ve been touched or inspired by Margot’s story / the efforts of Team Margot.

 Together, saving lives